 However, contrary to popular belief, biology of sex, similar to gender, has a spectrum of differences that cannot be classified simply as man and woman.
-Some people who are born with a combination of sex characteristics and reproductive organs are classified on the genetic sex spectrum called intersex.
+Some people born with a combination of sex characteristics and reproductive organs are classified on the genetic sex spectrum called intersex.

 Sexual orientation is also different from gender identity, gender expression and biological sex.
 Sexual orientation is defined by the Human Rights Campaign as “an inherent or immutable enduring emotional, romantic or sexual attraction to other people.”
 Common sexual orientations include heterosexual, gay, lesbian, bisexual, asexual, pansexual and questioning.

-As of yet, less than half of U.S. states have laws in place that protect employees from discrimination based on sexual orientation and gender identity.
+Fewer than half of U.S. states have laws in place that protect employees from discrimination based on sexual orientation and gender identity.
 That doesn’t mean employers can't create a diverse and inclusive workplace by: